silentroach/twic3-archived/README.md

 	# npm run test

-It will run automatically on git push by pre-push hook.
+Also it will run automatically on `git push` by pre-push hook.